 Group Policy is a Windows feature that lets network administrators modify and change some of the advanced Windows settings.
 And not just network computers, local Group Policy can be used to change advanced settings on a standalone PC as well.
 And this is achieved by a tool built into Windows called Group Policy Editor.
 But Windows Home editions do not include this GPEDIT.msc tool.
-Policy Plus lets you add the Local Group Policy Editor to Windows 10, Windows 8, Windows 7, Home Editions.
+You can use a DISM command to enable GPEDIT on Windows 11/10 Home Edition.
+Or you can use freeware Policy Plus you add the Local Group Policy Editor & edit the Group Policy Objects.
+It lets you add the Local Group Policy Editor to Windows 11, Windows 10, Windows 8, Windows 7, Home Editions.

-Add Group Policy Editor to Windows Home Editions
+Add Group Policy Editor to Windows 11/10 Home

 Policy Plus Review